THE CUSTOMER IS KING

 Just as a ‘Beamer’ won’t bring you much joy without its engine, so marketing won’t get you anywhere unless driven by customer insight

 If marketing is an art form, retail is perhaps its most high-profile canvas.
 Retail marketers are constantly looking for new and exciting ways of attracting shoppers to their stores, and then persuading them to part with their cash.
-It’s also the benchmark for marketers in other sectors.
+‘The customer is king’ is also the benchmark for marketers in other sectors.
 Last year’s news that two more big retailers, Mothercare and Marks & Spencer, were closing large numbers of stores, having suffered poor performance in spite of their huge spend, says little in favour of marketing.

 In fact, both M&S and Mothercare, just like Tesco, Morrison’s, B&Q and other big retailers that have had to embrace the maxim “adapt or die” (just look at Toys’R’Us), are following marketing’s golden rule – the customer is always in the right place.